New-Horizons-SPM/scanbot/docs/automation.md

 ### In Development
 At present, the tip shaping criteria overlook the spectroscopic performance of the STM tip.
 Here, it is possible to leverage the well-known Shockley surface states of
 (111) metal surfaces, using them as a benchmark to compare STS obtained by the tip on a clean metal surface.
-As a result, an additional criterion is being developed to ensure that the spectra obtained using the tip on a clean metal surface closely corresponds to the anticipated Shockley surface state.
+As a result, an additional criterion could ensure that the spectra obtained using the tip on a clean metal surface closely corresponds to the anticipated Shockley surface state.
+Thanks to [Wang, et al.](https://pubs.acs.org/doi/pdf/10.1021/acs.jpca.0c10731), the groundwork for this has already been done so integrating this feature into Scanbot should be trivial!
 In addition to this, automated STS commands are also in development.

 There are several indicators that determine how aggressive the tip shaping action should be when refining the scanning probe.
 Thus, the algorithmic approach used by Scanbot for tip shaping could benefit greatly from the integration of a machine learning agent.